viki-sh/League-Analysis/README.md

   frameborder="0"
 ></iframe>

-There are no values of PGA over 8, because there is randomness to when picking and banning.
-The process usually goes as follows :
+Notably, PGA values do not exceed 8, due to the structured drafting process in professional League of Legends.
+The champion selection and banning process follows this sequence:

 - Both teams ban 5 champions each